Kent Larsson

 Kent Erik Larsson (born 10 June 1963) is a retired Swedish athlete who specialised in the shot put.
 He represented his country at the 1992 and 1996 Summer Olympics as well as one indoor and three outdoor World Championships.

+Born in Östersund, he discovered athletics through school competitions and started his career in the club IF Castor.
+He won his first Swedish championship in 1987, and also set his career best at the Swedish championships of 1992 – but also achieved 20,02 in New York in 1994.
+Larsson trained with a fellow Östersund man, Henrik Wennberg, and the two also represented the club KA2.
+Larsson also competed for Spårvägens FK and Trångsvikens IF before reuniting with Wennberg in Upsala IF.
+Larsson resided in Uppsala for 13 years before migrating to Florida.

 His personal bests in the event are 20.03 metres outdoors (Kvarnsveden 1993) and 18.42 metres indoors (Genoa 1992).